Please click to view.

 The ringworm should go away within 4-6 weeks after using effective treatment.

-If large areas of the body are affected, or if the lesions do not improve after 1–2 weeks of applying over-the-counter antifungal creams, see your child’s doctor for an evaluation.
+If large areas of the body are affected or if the lesions do not improve after 1-2 weeks of applying over-the-counter antifungal creams, see your child’s medical professional for an evaluation.